benmoran56/esper/README.rst

 -----------------------
 * Entities

-Entities are simple integer IDs which contain no code or logic whatsover in Esper.
+Entities are simple integer IDs (1, 2, 3, 4, etc.).
 They are "created", but they are not used directly.
 Merely, they are used as index IDs in the internal Component database, for all Components that are assigned to them.
 Think of them as Component collection IDs.